Chiwere language: Names

 The Iowa tribe refers to their language as Báxoje ich'é or Bah Kho Je (pronounced [b̥aꜜxodʒɛ itʃʼeꜜ]).
-The Otoe-Missouria dialect is called Jíwere ich'é (pronounced [d̥ʒiꜜweɾɛ itʃʼeꜜ]).
+The Otoe–Missouria dialect is called Jíwere ich'é (pronounced [d̥ʒiꜜweɾɛ itʃʼeꜜ]).
 The spelling Chiwere, used mostly by linguists, derives from the fact that the language has an aspiration distinction rather than a voice distinction (see the phonology section below), so that the unaspirated stops /b̥ d̥ d̥ʒ ɡ̊/ are variably voiced [b d dʒ ɡ] or unvoiced [p t tʃ k].
 Although [tʃ] is a valid pronunciation of the first sound of Jiwere ~ Chiwere, it may mislead English speakers into pronouncing it [tʃʰ].

-Similarly, a common folk etymology of Báxoje is "dusty noses," based on the misunderstanding of the first syllable bá as pá, or "nose."
-However, the Iowa Tribe of Oklahoma says that Bah-Kho-Je means "grey snow," due to their winter lodges being covered with snow that is stained grey by fire smoke.
+Similarly, a common folk etymology of Báxoje is "dusty noses", based on the misunderstanding of the first syllable bá as pá, or "nose".
+However, the Iowa Tribe of Oklahoma says that Bah-Kho-Je means "grey snow", due to their winter lodges being covered with snow that is stained grey by fire smoke.

 Status

 The last two fluent speakers died in the winter of 1996, and only a handful of semi-fluent speakers remain, all of whom are elderly, making Chiwere critically endangered.
-As of 2006, an estimated four members of the Otoe-Missouria Tribe of Indians still speak the language, while 30 members of the Iowa Tribe of Oklahoma speak their language.
+As of 2006, an estimated four members of the Otoe–Missouria Tribe of Indians still speak the language, while 30 members of the Iowa Tribe of Oklahoma speak their language.
 The Iowa Tribe of Oklahoma has sponsored language workshops in the past and hopes to host more in the future.
 They have provided tribal elders with recording devices to collect Chiwere words and songs.
 A 2012 NSF grant was used to provide digital access to existing audio recordings of fluent speakers.
-The Third Annual Otoe-Missouria Language and Culture Day is planned for September 2012.
-The Otoe-Missouria Tribe of Indians is establishing a language program in conjunction with the University of Oklahoma Native American Studies Department.
+The Third Annual Otoe–Missouria Language and Culture Day was planned for September 2012.
+The Otoe–Missouria Tribe of Indians is establishing a language program in conjunction with the University of Oklahoma Native American Studies Department.